Horror in the Strand:

 The Death of the Elephant of Exeter Change

 If you have read my piece on Edward Cross, you will remember that he was the proprietor of a menagerie in Regency London.
 The menagerie, which perched on the upper floors of Exeter Change in the Strand, had many remarkable features.
 None, though, was more remarkable than its resident elephant.

-The elephant—Chuny or Chunee—had originally been imported from Kolkata, or, as it was then, Calcutta.
+The elephant, whose name was Chuny or Chunee, had originally been imported from Kolkata, which at the time was known as Calcutta.
 However, seeing as he spent the best part of his life in the Strand, he can be thought of as an honorary Londoner.
 What follows is his strange, tragic and decidedly macabre story.